Goodyear Eagle F1, Tube Type, 700x28 review

 Montage

 My Shimano 105 R7000 and Ultegra R8000 rim brakes are officially designed for tires up to 28mm.
-The entire rear wheel with my new wider tires fit perfectly on both my endurance and road bike, providing enough space in the rear frame triangle and in the rim brake.
+The entire rear wheel with my new wider tires fitted perfectly on both my endurance and road bike, providing enough space in the rear frame triangle and in the rim brake.

 Ride quality